Korean Folklore, Death Days, and the Haunted Queens Apartment

 Kumiho…is it like a Kitsune?

 The Kumiho is a 9-tailed fox spirit that poses as a beautiful woman and eats the livers of men to gain longevity.
-This concept is also somewhat gendered, and in Korean culture, calling a woman a fox is associated with slut-shaming.
+This concept is also very gendered, and in Korean culture, calling a woman a fox is associated with slut-shaming.
 Feminists are reclaiming the term, as Sarah demonstrates in her short story, The Kumiho’s Song in Truancy Magazine.

 Why are there so many creepy stories about bathroom ghosts haunting Asian schools?